 Financial aid awards are based on information reported on the financial aid application and the student's enrollment status.
-Any financial situation that has recently changed because of, but not limited to, loss of job or benefits, death or other hardship may qualify a student for an Unusual Circumstances Evaluation.
+Any financial situation that has recently changed because of, but not limited to, loss of job or benefits, death or other hardship may qualify a student for an Special Circumstances Evaluation.

-The document is available at the Enrollment Center or Student Resource Center or can be obtained at tstc.edu/financialaid/forms.
+The document is available at the Enrollment Center or can be emailed to you.